 Frank, a warehouse coordinator, has been with the company for eight years.
 Frank mentions over lunch with a few managers that he is tired from all the driving he’s been doing taking his son to physical therapy appointments.
 His supervisor, Susan, is part of the discussion.
 But it’s her last week with the company, so she isn’t too concerned with Frank’s attendance.
 She knows he’s been missing a lot of work, but she trusts that Frank will get his work done, so she doesn’t address it.
 A few weeks later, Frank’s new supervisor writes Frank up for excessive absences and demotes him to a part-time schedule.

-- Did Frank give enough information to indicate that his absences might be protected under the FMLA?
-Yes, by law, he did.
-Just by mentioning it in conversation, Frank gave sufficient information to put the company on notice that his absences might be protected under federal law.
+- In this situation, Frank gave enough information to indicate that his absences might be covered under the FMLA.
+Just by mentioning his concern in conversation, Frank put the company on notice about job-protected leave.

-- What could happen now?
+- Susan’s oversight is particularly risky.
 Frank’s demotion and reduction in pay based on his absences could give rise to an FMLA lawsuit against the company.

 Determining whether a medical condition qualifies for FMLA leave